 I took this as my mom would not back down.
 She could have just been curious.
 Also, remember just because a company hires autistic people doesn’t mean they will be placed properly and treated right.
-Let’s say they hired me and gave me fewer hours than a NT.
+Let’s say they hired me and gave me fewer hours than an NT.
 Doesn’t guarantee they will be kept long.
-My mom doesn’t understand that getting (and keeping) a job while disabled is not as easy and she thinks.
-The ADA doesn’t protect disabled people like she things.
-When companies say they hire disabled people, its not as cut and dry as she thinks.
+My mom doesn’t understand that getting (and keeping) a job while disabled is not as easy as she thinks.
+The ADA doesn’t protect disabled people like she thinks.
+When companies say they hire disabled people, it’s not as cut and dry as she thinks.

 Let’s take Walmart.
 As an example.
 This is just an example.
-They hire autistic people but what they don’t tell you is autistic employees are paid less, aren’t kept at the job any longer than 3 months, improperly placed, hopped from department to department, do not accommidate their sensory needs, inconsistent scheduling (if the person needs a schedule to work around drs appointments, routine tests etc)
+They hire autistic people but what they don’t tell you is autistic employees are paid less, aren’t kept at the job any longer than 3 months, are improperly placed, hopped from department to department, do not accommodate their sensory needs, have inconsistent scheduling (if the person needs a schedule to work around drs appointments, routine tests, etc)

 We need predictability because it helps us function better.

-I feel companies just say they hire disabled people to cover their ass.
+I feel companies just say they hire disabled people to cover their asses.
 Some of us will take longer to learn the job, need accommodations, etc.

 If you’re an autistic adult and you had a hard time at Walmart or any other retail store, you can submit your story.

 Now about the Target thing.
 I had a mini-meltdown saying ‘my mom won’t accept that I wanna work from home.’
-When she told the lady she wants me socializing.
-I also said ‘they don’t want me.’
-Because I felt I was put in a situation when I wasn’t ready.
+When she told the lady she wants me to socialize.
+I also said ‘They don’t want me.’
+Because I felt I was put in a situation where I wasn’t ready.
 Also, I wasn’t lying I applied and they turned me down.
 Also.
 I just wanted it to stop.

-We stuck at socializing.
+We suck at socializing.
 Pushing us to do something we’re bad at is not a good idea.